Iranon/caramella/README.md

 # Caramella
-### A GUM wrapper for Node.js
+### A [Gum](https://github.com/charmbracelet/gum) wrapper for Node.js

-Download the GUM executable for your system (currently version "0.8.0") inside the package folder and call its methods from Node.
+Download the Gum executable for your system (currently version "0.8.0") inside the package folder and call its methods from Node.

 Managed platform:
 * Darwin